Currents Center for Recreation and Creativity

 - We believe the Community Center should be an aesthetic that combines organic materials, acoustic sensitivity, and efficient use of space that is welcoming.

 - We believe the Missoula Community Center should appear modest rather than opulent.
-Missoula is a working community and the Center should create a welcome feeling.
+Missoula is a working community, and the Center should create a welcoming feeling.

 - We believe the Community Center should be enduring rather than trendy.
 The design needs to be adaptable – something that can be reworked over the coming decades.